wfavorite/binparse/README.md

 `( 2 + ( 5 * voffset ))`

 The data type can be one of the following:
- - char - 8 bits, assumed ASCII
+ - char - 8 bits, rendered as ASCII
  - uint8
  - int8
  - uint16